apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 LISN
 ****

 For measuring conducted noise (noise travelling back up the eurorack power cable), I built a small LISN (line impedance stabilization network) which is used to measure the amount of conducted noise (i.e emitted on the power supply cables).
-You can build one yourself following the design found `here <https://github.com/bvernoux/EMC_5uH_LISN>`_.
+You can build one yourself following the `open-source design found here <https://github.com/bvernoux/EMC_5uH_LISN>`_.
 It looks like this:

 .. image:: /_static/devlog_mar25/lisn.jpg
   :width: 800